 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Myxoid liposarcoma is a subtype of liposarcoma, a group of very rare cancers that begin in fat cells.
-You can have this condition for several years before noticing symptoms, such as a visible lump under the skin on your legs or arms.
-Myxoid liposarcoma typically affects people ages 20 to 40.
-Healthcare providers treat the condition with surgery, chemotherapy and/or radiation therapy.
+Myxoid liposarcoma (MLPS) is a type of liposarcoma, a group of rare cancers that begin in fat cells.
+You can have this condition for years before having symptoms, like a lump under the skin on your legs or arms.

 Advertisement